mikahama/murre/README.md

 <img src="https://rootroo.com/cropped-logo-01-png/" alt="Rootroo logo" width="128px" height="128px">

 Non-standard dialectal data can be a mess to deal with when you are processing your customer data.
 Let us help!
 [Rootroo offers consulting related to text normalization](https://rootroo.com/).
 We have a strong academic background in the state-of-the-art AI solutions for every NLP need.
-Just contact us, we won't bite.
+Just drop us an email, regardless of the task.

 ## Cite